 Find all of the health measures implemented under "Essential information" lower left on this page.

-Your mandatory and valid Health Pass (Pass Sanitaire) will be required to access the Musée de l'Armée (from September 30th for visitors between 12 and 17 y.o.) :
+For visitors over 12 years old, a valid Health Pass (Pass Sanitaire) and an ID document will be required to access the Musée de l'Armée :

 • Completion of a full vaccination scheme (1 week after second injection)